DakshGhadia/Play-Pause-Chrome-Extension/README.md

-The link to use the extension. https://chromewebstore.google.com/detail/play-pause-assist/ogegimpjmefekdpmcakenogehggpjlgh
+The link to use the extension: https://chromewebstore.google.com/detail/play-pause-assist/ogegimpjmefekdpmcakenogehggpjlgh